p2pu/course-in-a-box/modules/content/_posts/2000-01-05-submodules.md

 `YYYY-MM-DD-your-section-name.md`

-* **YYYY-MM-DD** - Each file name needs starts with a valid date in the format `YYYY-MM-DD`—the actual date doesn't matter, but the order of the submodules will be determined by chronological date.
-The easiest option is to use `2000-01-01` and increment the day (01, 02, 03, etc.) to define the order.
+* **YYYY-MM-DD** - Each file name starts with a valid date in the format `YYYY-MM-DD`—the actual date doesn't matter, but the order of the submodules will be determined by chronological date (for these purposes, you can think of each submodule as a blog post, where the earliest post appears first).
+We use `2000-01-01` for the first submodule and increment the day (01, 02, 03, etc.) to define the order.

 * **your-section-name** - This is a short title for your submodule and will appear in the URL linking to it.
 You can hyphenate between multiple words if needed and edit this anytime.